Dwaynekj/vagrant-replicated-openLDAP-starter/vagrant/README.md

 - Upload Dev License
   - Login `https://vendor.replicated.com/apps/<your app>/customers`
   - Get License
-- Follow the on-screen steps to setup
-  - select LDAP authentication
+- **use LDAP authentication** not simple auth for the first login
+  - Settings should look like [OpenLDAP settings](replicated/OpenLDAP-README.md#ldap)
+  - Once you save the page, it will test and confirm the LDAP setup
+- Once the LDAP settings are finished, complete the remaining LRS Settings
-  - Settings should look like [OpenLDAP settings](replicated/OpenLDAP-README.md)
+  - Settings should look like [OpenLDAP settings](replicated/OpenLDAP-README.md#lrs)

 ## Step 3: (Vagrant Shell) Replicated LDAP Identity API Test